 The Department will provide teaching assistantships to all students who do not receive fellowship support or research assistantships for the expected duration of the program, assuming the student continues to make timely and satisfactory progress in the program.
 Currently, 1/3 – 1/2 time assistantships over the 9-month academic year come with stipends of $12,600 – $18,000 plus a tuition waiver and health insurance.
 There is the possibility of summer teaching assistantships, although these are not guaranteed.
 U.S. students must establish residency in the State of Florida by their second year in order for the tuition waiver to continue.
 This means starting the process as soon as you arrive from other states.

 For an estimate of tuition costs, please refer to the fee calculator, which can estimate the fee and tuition costs.
 Please keep in mind that even with support the student is responsible for paying the fee portion; fees are not covered by the tuition waiver.

 The Department expects that M.S. students will be supported for 2 years and that Ph.D. students will be supported for 6 (if lacking a M.S. degree).
 Additional support is available on an ad-hoc basis, but cannot be guaranteed.
 All appointments are contingent on satisfactory progress in the program.

-The University of Florida offers graduate fellowships (Graduate Student and Grinter Fellowships for doctoral students; see also UF Graduate Fellowship Initiative).
+The University of Florida offers graduate fellowships (Graduate Student and Grinter Fellowships for doctoral students).
 The Lucy Dickinson Graduate Fellowship in Vertebrate Paleontology is offered through the Florida Museum of Natural History.
 McKnight Doctoral Fellowships are available to African-American students from the Florida Education Fund.

 Applicants are encouraged to apply for fellowships from other sources, such as the National Science Foundation and EPA before application to the University of Florida (see additional listings here) and through the Office of Research.